John Day Andrews: Early life and business career

-Political life
+Public life

 Andrews started public life in Houston in 1838, when he co-founded Christ Church in Houston.
 He served as the founding president of the Houston Board of Health.
 He served two one-year terms as mayor of Houston in 1841 and 1842, establishing the first city hall in is second year.

 As Mayor of Houston, Andrews worked with the City Council to establish a wharf tax to create revenue for improvements to the port.
 These funds were used to dredge Buffalo Bayou and improve the steamboat landing.
 Another act of Andrews and City Council established the Port of Houston Authority, with a mandate to regulate all landings in Houston along Buffalo Bayou and White Oak Bayou.
 Andrews also led an effort to clear ship wrecks and other debris from the channel.

+Andrews was a senior warden of Christ Church, Houston from 1853 through 1858.

 Personal life

 Andrews sired Sarah Goodwin, who was born in 1814, but he did not admit this to his family.
 He married Eugenia Price Thilman on November 25, 1830.
 Thilman was a widow and Andrews adopted both of her daughters.
 They also had at least two daughters from their own marriage.

+Andrews imported materials from the east coast of the United States and built a Greek Revival house in Houston in 1838.
+The house was located on land owned by his business partner, Thomas M. League.
+The Andrews family lived on the round floor of the house and the League family lived on the second floor.

+Later, the Andrews family resided on a large suburban tract, on land that was later used as the baseball park for a Houston minor league baseball team, at the corner of Andrews and Heiner streets.